Xfinity: Retransmission fees

 Beginning in the mid-2000s, the prices of retransmission fees, requirements for cable companies to retransmit television broadcasters content, have become more expensive.
 These fees (and the arguments over them between broadcasters and distributors) caused blackouts of certain (influential) television programming.
-The U.S. Federal Communications Commission then reviewed its rules for broadcasters and distributors to make any possible changes to them in response to the high-profile blackouts.
-Comcast has had ten year agreements with CBS Disney, and Fox Broadcasting Company for distributing and reproducing content.
+The U.S. Federal Communications Commission (FCC) then reviewed its rules for broadcasters and distributors to make any possible changes to them in response to the high-profile blackouts.
+Comcast has had ten year agreements with CBS, Disney, and the Fox Broadcasting Company for distributing and reproducing content.
 The financial details of the deals are not known.

 Due to retransmission fees becoming more expensive every year, broadcasters pay more expensive substantial fees for retransmitting broadcast television.
 Comcast instated Broadcast TV Fee (as a part of the Digital Basic cable subscription) to gain lost profit from paying more expensive fees to retransmit programming content.
 Comcast's subsidiary, NBCUniversal, was one of several broadcasters party to American Broadcasting Cos. v.
 Aereo, Inc., over the question of whether Aereo is a retransmitter (which would require it to pay retransmission fees).
-The case was decided on June 25, 2014 in favor of the broadcasters in a 6–3 decision.
+The case was decided on June 25, 2014, in favor of the broadcasters in a 6–3 decision.

 Home security and automation

 Comcast has a home security and home automation service known as Xfinity Home in some of its service areas.
-The service has a burglar and fire alarm, surveillance cameras, and wireless motion sensors put on doorways and windows to detect when said doorway or window was opened, and to detect when someone was in a house when it was vacant, However, Xfinity Home had a vulnerability that when exploited, falsely reported that all was well.
-The wireless motion sensors Xfinity Home used could also be easily jammed, and thus disabled, by radio frequencies.
+The service has a burglar and fire alarm, surveillance cameras, and wireless motion sensors put on doorways and windows to detect when said doorway or window was opened, and to detect when someone was in a house when it was vacant.

 Xfinity Mobile

 On April 6, 2017, Comcast launched Xfinity Mobile, a mobile virtual network operator (MVNO) on the Verizon mobile network.

 Xfinity Mobile provides prepaid (with users able to purchase data in 1 GB bundles) and monthly unlimited plans, with the latter throttled after 20 GB of use.
-The service is sold exclusively to Comcast internet subscribers.
-Access to Xfinity WiFi hotspots is also included, which is promoted as a means to help conserve bandwidth caps.
+The service is sold exclusively to Comcast internet subscribers, and includes access to Xfinity WiFi.

 Analysts perceived Xfinity Mobile as being a response to AT&T's acquisition of DirecTV, which added the national satellite provider alongside its existing wireline and wireless services, and an increased push towards mobile television.
 In the third quarter of 2018, Xfinity Mobile surpassed 1 million subscribers.
 On May 18, 2020, Xfinity Mobile announced plans with 5G data.

+Xfinity 3D

+Comcast ran a 3DTV channel known as Xfinity 3D from February 20, 2011 until December 16, 2014, on Xfinity cable systems.
+The channel mainly featured NBC Sports and Universal Pictures content in the format, along with content from other studios and demonstration films in the 3D format.